-When a married couple buys a home, they usually take out the mortgage loan jointly.
-In this scenario, both spouses sign the promissory note and mortgage (or deed of trust) are legally responsible for repayment of the loan.
-If the couple later divorces, the issue of what will happen to the home and the responsibility for the house payments can get complicated.
+When a married couple buys a home, they often jointly take out the mortgage loan.
+In this scenario, both spouses sign the promissory note and the mortgage (or deed of trust in some places), and are legally responsible for repaying the loan.
+If the couple later divorces, the issue of what will happen to the property and the responsibility for the house payments can get complicated.

 If one spouse keeps the home and the other moves out, this new arrangement doesn't affect the loan contract.
-As far as the lender is concerned, both spouses are still liable to repay the debt.
-In most cases, the lender will not remove a spouse from the loan documents to relieve him or her from the responsibility to repay the loan simply because the couple is no longer married.
+Both spouses are still liable to repay the debt as far as the lender is concerned.
+In most cases, the lender won't remove a spouse from the loan documents to relieve them from the responsibility of paying the loan simply because the couple isn't married anymore.

 If you decide to go the modification route, the next question is: When is the best time to apply to modify the mortgage?
 Before or after the divorce is final?
 Getting a loan modification while going through a divorce can be tricky.
 You'll need to get your timing right and make sure all your ducks are in a row.

-Even if divorcing spouses agree to complete a loan modification and jointly sign the documents, this usually isn't a good idea—particularly if you're the one moving out of the home and you expect your ex-spouse to make the payments.
+Even if divorcing spouses agree to complete a loan modification and jointly sign the documents, this tactic usually isn't a good idea—particularly if you're the one moving out of the home and you expect your ex-spouse to make the payments.
 Here's why.

 Your credit could take a hit.
 In addition, you're putting your credit on the line by signing the loan modification paperwork.
 Your credit will take a major hit if your ex-spouse falls behind on the payments.
-(Learn how a mortgage default or foreclosure affects your credit.)

-This is usually the best way to handle the modification if you're getting divorced is to apply once the divorce is final.
+The best way to handle the modification if you're getting divorced is to apply once the divorce is final.
 Here's why.

 The spouse without the house won't be on the hook for the loan.
 If one spouse modifies the mortgage in their own name, the other spouse won't be liable for the loan.